TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Escape.md

 Ops!
 We have an error!

-As we can see, the error says that there is a big time difference between our local machine and the Windows system.
+As we can see, the error indicates a significant time difference between our local machine and the Windows system.

-We can sync the clock with this command:
+We can `sync` the clock with this command:

 <br />